jbfink/2019-Access-R-Class/workshop-slides.Rmd.md

 # … with 224 more rows
 ```
 - *mpg* is a *data frame* or, in Tidyverse-speak, a *tibble*
-- ....but it's basically a spreadsheet.
+- it's basically a spreadsheet.

-cars, they suck #3
+The View function makes this a little more palatable
 ========================================================

 ```r
 View(mpg)
 ```

-cars, they suck #4
+Doing something interesting with the dataset
 ========================================================
 incremental: true